Geeksltd/Zebble.Billing/README.md

         // Try to fetch products' prices from the store.
         Thread.Pool.RunOnNewThread(BillingContext.Current.UpdateProductPrices);

-        // Ask the server for latest subscription status.
+        // Ask the server for the latest subscription status.
         Thread.Pool.RunOnNewThread(BillingContext.Current.BackgroundRefresh);

         // ...